How to map your own narratives using AtlasCine

-Every time you make changes in your spreadsheet you can check the results quickly on your map by refreshing it (click on the “reload” button of your browser).
+Every time you make changes in your spreadsheet you can check the results immediately on your map by refreshing it (click on the “reload” button of your browser).

 We hope that this application will allow you to map your own stories in a meaningful way.

 If you have any questions or comments, or want to share your stories with us, please feel free to email us!

 STEP 8 – CREATE A COLLECTION OF MAPS (optional)

 You can even create your own collection of maps.
 For instance, you are making maps based on several books from the same author.
 You can create one map for each book and organize all these maps into a Table of Contents (TOC), like we did for our project on films in Montreal: http://atlascine3.classone-tech.com/index.html?toc=0Av_7a7fDOGkVdDI1UVZyR29UQ3dQdDczUV9lRDg5aXc

 To do this you need to create a Google spreadsheet that will include your TOC (see example below), and more specifically the name of each map, its key and one map with a default value “1” (to define the map that will appear by default)

 Once you have designed this TOC, you just need to publish it and add its key to the following address: http://atlascine3.classone-tech.com/index.html?toc=

 After adding the TOC key, you should now see your own collection of maps.
 You can also share this link.